 - Throughout each module, students will participate in “Check for Understanding” quizzes.
 These quizzes are simply present to ensure understanding of smaller components of the lessons.
 If students score less than 70%, XLR8 Driving School recommends that students revisit the preceding mini-lesson.

 - Text-to-Speak options are available on nearly every slide.
 Students may have pages read and re-read to ensure concept understanding.

 - Extra time – students have up to a year to complete the work necessary to obtain their license!

 - Added white space – fonts are larger and more “white space” have been included to help so many students avoid overwhelming feelings too often associated with typical programs

 The XLR8 online modules should not be completed in less than 16 calendar days.

 We take helping your child learn to drive very seriously.
 We want to share some information that might be helpful during the next 6 months to 1 year that your student will be spending with us learning to drive.

 Students will participate in Modules 1-12 online.
-Once students have completed Module 1A, B, and C online.
-An initial DE-964 will be emailed and students my go to the DPS to take the handbook test face-to-face.
-Student do have the option to take the DPS handbook test online with us!
+Once students have completed Module 1A, B, and C, they can take the handbook test online with us!
 Students will be emailed their completion certificates (DE 964) by next business day.
 Students do have the option to receive their certificates without testing but will need to email us at firstname.lastname@example.org to request the form.
 Students can then take that certificate along with the following items to their local DPS office to test for their Learner’s License or Driving Permit.

 - Initial DE-964